roniyldrm/AppointmentSystem/README.md

-just working our ass of to make the least creative project ever. thx
+just working our ass off to make the least creative project ever. thx